AndreeaCreita/CinemaProjecto/README.md

 12. The number of seats should be changeable.
 13. Tickets should be cancellable if action is performed before the screening.

+## Application Details

+1. The application will meet the following criteria:

+2. Relationships between entities of all types will be created: @OneToOne, @OneToMany, @ManyToOne, @ManyToMany.

+3. All types of CRUD operations will be implemented.

+4. The application will be tested using profiles and two different databases, one of which for the testing stage can use an in-memory database (H2).

+5. Use unit tests/integration tests.

+6. Data from forms will be validated, and exceptions will be handled.

+7. Log-in features will be used.
+Optional aspects.

+8. Options for data pagination and sorting will be used.

+9. Spring Security will be included with minimal JDBC authentication.

 ## Five Main Features

 ### Cinemas and Movies Exploration